dataresearchcenter/legal/docs/en/tos.md

 1.4 Hereinafter, we use the term "the customer" as a simplified reference for customers, which includes both legal entities and natural persons.
 The same applies to the term "third parties."

+1.5 We may use your organization’s name and logo on our website (e.g., under “Clients” or “Projects”) and in social media communications.
+You may opt out of such use at any time, either globally or on a per-request basis, by notifying us.

 ## 2. Conclusion, Duration, and Termination of the Contract

 2.1.
 The contract is formed either when you accept our binding offer or when you directly issue a binding order to us, subject to our acceptance as per the provisions in point 2.4.